 Design and Operate a Makerspace, with Shop Tool Training

-Explore resources for design, layout, and safe operation of a Makerspace; learn how to use tools and materials with guidance from experienced users (includes a variety of manual and power tools, materials, and fasteners); and review and discuss project samples.
-Register
+Explore resources for design, layout, and safe operation of a Makerspace; learn how to use tools and materials with guidance from experienced users (includes a variety of manual and power tools, materials, and fasteners); review project samples and create your own.

 Maker Project Design

-Design Maker projects for any K-12 academic and special classes.
+Design your own Maker projects for any K-12 academic and special classes.
 Utilize our Maker Methodology, online resources, and ready Makerspace to design and prototype your next project.
-This one-day experience is based on our past year's work developing projects with teachers.
-NOTE: We recommend this course to people who are already experienced in at least one Maker technology (such as 3-D printing, laser/vinyl cutter, hand tools, electronics).
-Register
+NOTE: We recommend this course to people who are already experienced in at least one Maker technology (such as 3-D printing, laser/vinyl cutter, hand tools, or electronics).

 Who should attend:

 These workshops are for educators setting up school Makerspaces, learning effective ways to use maker technologies, and/or developing technical skills.
 The workshops are appropriate for teachers of students from grades 3 – 12, and who have tools and materials ranging from portable carts to fledgling makerspaces to full-blown shops.

 Our staff members are experienced educators passionate about the opportunities that maker technologies bring to the classroom.
 We emphasize hands-on practice and teach each technology through making a simple hands-on project.
 Participants will leave with confidence, skills, resources, and ideas on how to use maker tools, as well as ideas on incorporating the technologies into the classroom.